Trace Systoles and Sink Constant: Trace systole in non-Fuchsian components of

-Now assume $xy<0$.
+So we can assume that $xy < 0$.
 In that case, the sink inequalities become $|2y|<|xz|$ and $|2x|<|yz-(a^2-d^2)|$.
 Without loss of generality, up to changing signs of the generators, we restrict our study of the function $f(x,y)$ on the domain defined by $y>0$, and the inequalities given by $2y < -xz$ and $-2x < yz - (a^2 -d^2)$.
 This is a convex domain whose boundary is a union of lines, and the partial derivatives of $f$ are given by :

-So it suffices to prove that $f(x,y)< 0 $ on the lower right corner of the domain.This corner has coordinates
+So it suffices to prove that $f(x,y)< 0 $ on the lower right corner of the domain.
+This corner has coordinates

+We distinguish two cases depending on the value of the maximum in the second coordinate :